dirkkelly/dirkkelly/content/channels/why-am-i-so-successful.md

 Turns out I had a really good Klout, due to the small size of Perth I had quickly acquired these fake internet points on a website that I hope is dead, but might not be, who cares.

-I started getting gifts in the mail from retailers, hoping I'd tweet about their products.
+I started getting gifts in the mail from retailers, hoping I'd tweet about their products, I was homeless, but who cared, internet points!

-Also I really missed home, and I still didn't have a place to live, and I going on random dates every other night to try to feel some comfort from someone.
+I really missed home, I didn't have a place to live, and I was going on random dates every other night to try to feel some comfort from someone.

+I eventually found a home, I borrowed money from my friend and we moved in together, I paid him back as quickly as I could, while having as much fun as I could.

-It doesn't matter what happens in between, because I don't remember.
-Sometimes I chuckle when I think about wearing a santa outfit on a pub crawl, but then I remember how empty I felt that whole time... drugs, sex and alcohol were a good distraction though.
+Sometimes I chuckle when I think about wearing a Santa outfit on a pub crawl, but then I remember how empty I felt that whole time... drugs, sex and alcohol were a good distraction from reality, until reality knocked me off my snowboard.

 **I broke my wrist.**